Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor: Numerical experiments

 \item Step 3 \text{(synchronization)}.
 We synchronize the estimated block trifocal tensor with a robust variant of SVD using the framework described in Algorithm \ref{alg:sync}.
 The robustness comes from replacing SVD with a robust subspace recovery method \cite{yu2024subspace}.
 More details can be found in \Cref{horste}.
 Recall that the cameras we retrieve are up to a global projective ambiguity.
 When comparing with ground truth poses, we first align our estimated cameras with the ground truth cameras by finding a $4\times 4$ projective transformation.
 Then we round the cameras to calibrated cameras and compare. \end{itemize}

 We test our full pipeline on two EPFL datasets on a personal machine with 2 GHz Intel Core i5 with 4 cores and 16GB of memory.
-To test NRFM \cite{sengupta2017new} and LUD \cite{ozyesil2015robust}, we estimate the corresponding essential matrices using the MATLAB builtin RANSAC estimator.
+To test NRFM \cite{sengupta2017new}, LUD \cite{ozyesil2015robust} { and BATA \cite{Zhuang_2018_CVPR} initialized with MPLS \cite{shi2020message}}, we estimate the corresponding essential matrices using the { GC-ransac \cite{barath2018graph}}.
 We did not include blocks corresponding to two views in our trifocal tensor pipeline.
-We did not run CastleP19 or CastleP30 due to a low completion rate of the estimated block trifocal tensor.
-HerzP25 has only 24 cameras used for our method due to the existence of a camera with no trifocal tensors estimations including it.
-HerzP8 is missing comparison with other methods because the translations could not be estimated.
-The mean and median translation errors are summarized in Figure \ref{fig:epfl_results} here and Table \ref{tab:EPFL_comprehensive} in the appendix.
+The mean and median translation errors are summarized in Figure \ref{fig:epfl_results} here and { more comprehensive results can be found in }Table \ref{tab:EPFL_comprehensive} { and Table \ref{tab:EPFL_rotation_comprehensive}} in the appendix.

-The EPFL datasets generally have a plethora of point correspondences.
-When the trifocal tensors are estimated accurately as in FountainP11 and HerzP8, our algorithm retrieves locations competitively.
+{The EPFL datasets generally have a plethora of point correspondences, so that the trifocal tensors are estimated accurately.
+When the dataset focuses on a single scene, our algorithm retrieves locations competitively.
+Our algorithm achieves the best location estimation for 4 out of 6 datasets.
+The translation error bars are not visible for FP11, HZP8, EN10 due to the accuracy that we achieve.
 However, our pipeline is incapable of accurately processing CastleP19 and CastleP30.
+The main reason is that our algorithm relies on having a very dense observation graph to ensure high completion rate.
+CastleP19 and CastleP30 are datasets where the camera scans portions of the general area sequentially, so that not many triplets have overlapping features.
+Our method is not suitable for this type of dataset.
+However, it is possible to apply our algorithm in parallel on groups of neighboring frames, so that the completion rate is high in each group.
+Then the results can be merged to obtain a larger reconstruction.
 Rotations for the two view methods are estimated via rejecting outliers from iteratively applying \cite{Basri2012rotation}.
-The rotation estimates for our algorithm is reasonable for 2 out of 4 datasets, but performs worse in the other 2 possibly due to a low estimation percentage.
-See Table \ref{tab:EPFL_comprehensive} in the appendix for comprehensive errors.
+We also compare against \cite{Zhuang_2018_CVPR} for location estimation, where we initialize with a state-of-the-art global rotation estimation method \cite{shi2020message}.
+Our algorithm achieves superior rotation estimation for only 2 out of the 6 datasets.
+See Table \ref{tab:EPFL_comprehensive} { and \ref{tab:EPFL_rotation_comprehensive} in the appendix for comprehensive errors. } }